 When metal ladder cable trays came of age, they were used to support the new armored shielded power cables that were permitted outside the conduit environment.
 Utilities and industrial companies initiated the use of expanded metal and solid trough-styled trays for supporting power and control cable.

 Cable trays quickly proved their worth as a safe, dependable and cost-effective solution to routing and supporting cables.
 Installed cost savings of over 50% on project after project drove the market for metal cable trays to over 80 million dollars.

 Cable Tray is NOT A WIREWAY and is viewed as a support for cables.
-This provides the designer and user many benefits.
+This provides the designer and user with many benefits.

-- Full free air rating of cables, results in smaller conductors vs. conduit
+- Full free air rating of cables results in smaller conductors vs. conduit

-- Greater fill volume allowed, results in less space
+- Greater fill volume allowed results in less space

 - Used in all locations except elevator shafts (the only prohibition on cable tray use)

 - Used as an equipment grounding conductor (classified by UL)